 Intangible assets are comprised of purchased technology, customer-related assets, and trademarks and trade names acquired through business combinations.
 All of our intangible assets are amortized using the straight-line method over their estimated useful life.
-Refer to Note 8: Business Combinations for further information.
+Refer to Note 7: Business Combinations for further information.

 We periodically review long-lived assets (primarily property and equipment) and intangible assets with finite lives for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of those assets are no longer appropriate.
 We base each impairment test on a comparison of the undiscounted cash flows to the carrying value of the asset or asset group.
-If impairment is indicated, we write down the asset to its estimated fair value based on a discounted cash flow analysis.
+If impairment is indicated, we write down the asset to its estimated fair value.

-We did not recognize any intangible asset impairment charges during fiscal years 2022, 2021 and 2020.
+We did not recognize any intangible asset impairment charges in the years presented.